Inspiring Infographic Examples and How to Create Your Own

 If you’re going to organize your data, then you can order, group, rank, or make patterns out of your research.
 You can then make lists, tables, flowcharts, Venn diagrams, or mind maps.

 Charts are your best friends if you’d like to make a comparison infographic template, and you can choose between bar charts, bubble charts, column charts, pie charts, and so on.

 Alright, we’ve done all our homework and we’re finally ready to actually make our infographic!
 While you could use an infographic maker, creating one from scratch allows you to present your information as originally and accurately as possible.

 Here are some basic steps you can take to create your own infographic using Vectornator, our free design software.

 - Choose your template size and do some drafting to make sure it is large enough to fit all the information you need to include.
+You can even play around with an infographic maker or premade templates to get a better idea of what you want.
 There are tons of infographic sizes, so be sure to find the one that works best for you and your subject matter.

 - Customize your design with our pen tool, gesture controls, and brush tool.
 Add in symbols and icons to make your facts and figures easier to comprehend.

 - Take some time to be aware of spacing.
 You want to fit as much information in as possible without overcrowding the design.